taciogt/software-engineering/software-engineering/content/posts/makefile-ftw.md

 I usually only know about that if I'm the one reviewing the PR, a lot of times dependency changes can go unnoticed.

 But when I switch to a Typescript repository,
-I just run a `git pull` and try to run the project.
-Like I do with Go.
+I just run a `git pull` and try to run the project, like I do with Go.
 If I'm lucky, I'll immediately get some error due to a missing package when starting the application.
 If I'm not so lucky, I'll get a runtime error after some time.
 Then I'll wonder for a while until I remember the `npm install` I have forgotten.
-In projects I'm not contributing in a daily basis, and with lots of contributors, it can happen a lot.
+In projects I'm not contributing in a daily basis, and with lots of contributors, it happens more often than I'd like to admin.

 Should I learn something from it?
 Yes.